Tip #1: Visustin converts source code to flow charts. Load or Copy&Paste some code in the window and press Draw.

 Tip #16: Zoom quickly: Hold Ctrl down and left-click the mouse to zoom in.
 Ctrl + Right-click to zoom out.
 To toggle different zoom levels, hold Ctrl down and click the mouse wheel (or the middle mouse button).
 You can also press Ctrl and scroll the mouse wheel up or down.
 More info

-Tip #17: If the help file (visustin.chm) is not working correctly, Windows may have blocked it when you downloaded it.
-Right-click the file in Windows.
+Tip #17: If the help file (visustin.chm) is not working correctly, Windows may have placed a block on it when you downloaded it.
+It's easy to fix.
+Right-click visustin.chm in Windows.
 Select Properties and press Unblock.
+Now it works.

 Tip #18: Wish to flowchart by right-clicking a file in the Windows Explorer?
 Use File associations in the Options menu to associate Visustin with your source files.
 More info

 Tip #19: Would you need Visustin to support other programming languages?
 Write to Aivosto!
 We do listen to user feedback.
-If there is enough demand for your language, there are good chances we will add it in a future version.
+Check out our web site to see what possibilities there are to get your language added.
 More info online

 Tip #20: If Visustin runs when logged in as Administrator but crashes when logged in as a regular user, there is a solution: Does the user account have write access to a drive root, say C:\?
 Visustin requires root access for its temporary files.
 Press More info for the instructions on solving this.
 More info